-How will UNEP support mobilization of resources for healthy and productive ecosystems?
+How will UN Environment support mobilization of resources for healthy and productive ecosystems?

 Assessing data needs for building the causal linkages between economic decision-making and ecosystem impacts;